OpenSecuritySummit/oss2018/content/tracks/CISO/working-sessions/cyber-insurance.md

 categories   : ["CISO"]
-organizers   : ["Yvette Connor"] description  : Session on Cyber Insurance
+organizers   : ["Yvette Connor"] description  : Session on Cyber Insurance meet_url     : #URL to the relevant Google Meet Room thus the remote participants can join a session
 ---

 According to industry veteran and Chief of Security Strategy at SentinelOne, Jeremiah Grossman, the security industry must change.
 Today, the security industry is one of very few businesses that does not offer any guarantees or warranties.